logichousepcb/Wemos32/README.md

 If you would like one of these, contact logixpcb@gmail.com

-** Version 1.6 - I merged the 16 port and higher along with ESP32/ESP8266 Wifi/LAN support all in one code base.
+** Version 1.6 (03/19/2021) - I merged the 16 port and higher along with ESP32/ESP8266 Wifi/LAN support all in one code base.
 The extended secrets file needs to be included in this version.
+I have added some support for output to control relays to tinker with.
+My goal is Version 2 will have output control.